thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 Now it's time to configure alarm rules and raise some alarms.

-**Note:** in this documentation, we are using a single device as a data source for the widgets.
+> **Note:** in this documentation, we are using a single device as a data source for the widgets.
 To use dynamic entities (for example, devices of a certain type or related to a certain asset) as data source, you should use the alias.
 Alias is a reference to a single entity or a group of entities that are used in the widgets.
-You may learn more [about different aliases here](/docs/{{docsPrefix}}user-guide/ui/aliases/).
+You may learn more [about different aliases here](/docs/{{docsPrefix}}user-guide/ui/aliases/){:target="_blank"}.

 ## Step 4.
 Configure alarm rules

-We will use the [alarm rules](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules){:target="_blank"} feature to raise the alarm when the temperature reading is greater than 25 degrees.
+We will use the [alarm rules](/docs/user-guide/device-profiles/#alarm-rules){:target="_blank"} feature to raise the alarm when the temperature reading exceeds 25 degrees.
-For this purpose, we should edit the device profile and add a new alarm rule.
+To do this, we should edit the device profile and add a new alarm rule.
 The "My New Device" is using the "Default" device profile.
-We recommend creating dedicated [device profiles](/docs/{{docsPrefix}}user-guide/device-profiles/){:target="_blank"} for each corresponding device type but will skip this step for simplicity.
+We recommend creating dedicated [device profiles](/docs/user-guide/device-profiles/){:target="_blank"} for each corresponding device type, but we&#39;ll skip this step here for simplicity.

 {% include images-gallery.html imageCollection="step4" showListImageTitles="true" %}

 ## Step 5.
 Create alarm

 Now, our alarm rule is active (see [Step 3](#step-3-configure-alarm-rules-and-trigger-an-alarm)), and we should send new telemetry on behalf of the device (see [Step 1.2](#step-12-connect-a-device)) to trigger the alarm.
-Note that the temperature value should be 26 or higher to raise the alarm.
+> Note that the temperature value should be **26 or higher** to raise the alarm.
 Once we send a new temperature reading, we should immediately see a new alarm on our dashboard.

 {% include images-gallery.html imageCollection="step5" showListImageTitles="true" %}